barryclark/jekyll-now/_posts/2017-11-11-Raspberry-Pi-Experiments-Part-1.md

     }

     public boot() {
+        // 1. initially rset the matrix
         this.ResetMatrix();

-        this.SetCurrentPosition(this.x, this.y);
+        // 2. initially set the current position this.SetCurrentPosition(this.x, this.y);
-        senseLed.setPixels(this.pixelMatrix);

-        senseJoystick.getJoystick()
+        // 3. the first hardware call!
+Push the pixelMatrix to the senseLed senseLed.setPixels(this.pixelMatrix);

+        // 4. second hardware call!
+        // Register a handler on the joystick press event which gives us the direction. senseJoystick.getJoystick()
             .then((joystick: any) => {
                 joystick.on('press', (direction: any) => {
                     switch (direction) {
+                        // 5.
+We use the Keys constant to determine the key
-                        case Keys.Left:
+                        // that was pressed and change position accordingly. case Keys.Left:
                             this.y--;
                             if (this.y < 0) {